AWS EC2 Instance Purchasing Option

 - Change between EC2-VPC and EC2-Classic

 - Change the instance size within the same instance type, given the instance size footprint remains the same for e.g. four m1.medium instances (4 x 2), you can turn it into a reservation for eight m1.small instances (8 x 1) and vice versa.
 However, you cannot convert a reservation for a single m1.small instance (1 x 1) into a reservation for an m1.large instance (1 x 4).

 Scheduled Reserved Instances

-- Scheduled Reserved Instances (Scheduled Instances) enable capacity reservations purchase that recur on a daily, weekly, or monthly basis, with a specified start time and duration, for a one-year term.
+- Scheduled Reserved Instances (Scheduled Instances) enable capacity reservations purchase that recurs on a daily, weekly, or monthly basis, with a specified start time and duration, for a one-year term.